Goodwin Fire: Background

 Wildfires are a natural part of the ecological cycle of the Southwestern United States.
 The Goodwin Fire was one of 2,321 wildfires that burned a total of 429,564 acre in Arizona in 2017.
-The State of Arizona had expected a "normal" fire season in its forests but high potential in the state's southern grasslands due to high temperatures, low humidity, and an abundance of fuels.
+The state had expected a "normal" fire season in its forests but high potential in the state's southern grasslands due to high temperatures, low humidity, and an abundance of fuels.
 By August 2017, wildfires had burned the most land since the 2011 season.
 In May 2018, the Ecological Restoration Institute at Northern Arizona University published a study of the 2017 wildfire season in Arizona and New Mexico and observed that more land had burned in Arizona than the average of the previous ten years.
 Eleven fires were studied, of which ten were in Arizona and included the Goodwin Fire.

 Fire

-At around 4:00 PM (MST), June 24, 2017, a two-man fire patrol monitoring the Bradshaw Mountains observed a column of smoke rising from a location about 14 mi south of Prescott, in Yavapai County, Arizona.
+At around 4:00 pm (MST), June 24, 2017, a two-man fire patrol monitoring the Bradshaw Mountains observed a column of smoke rising from a location about 14 mi south of Prescott, in Yavapai County, Arizona.
 The pair reported the fire and began digging a firebreak; firefighting units arrived two hours later and began fire suppression efforts.
 Fed by undisturbed growths of dry shrubland (chaparral) and high winds, and with fire crews impaired by difficult terrain, the fire grew from 150 acre on June 24 to 25,000 acre on June 29.
 Yavapai County officials issued warnings about the smoke billowing from the fire on June 29.